About

 More info

-Build & shipment
+Build & Shipment

 npx vovk bundle --out dist

-The command will bundle the RPC modules of all or specified segments into a single package in the dist
+This command will bundle the RPC modules of all or specified segments into a single package in the dist

-directory, with package.json
+directory, complete with a package.json

 file and README.md